 For the cinnamon rolls:

-- Start by heating the butter and the milk together in the microwave until the butter is melted and the milk is hot (but not boiling)
+- Start by heating 60g of the butter and all of the milk together in the microwave until the butter is melted and the milk is warm (but not scalding hot or boiling).

 - In a big bowl: whisk together 400 grams of the flour (reserve the extra 50 for later, if needed), 50 grams of the sugar, and the salt.